CubedNetwork/fabulously-optimized-wiki/give-up-optifine.md

 # Included OptiFine Alternatives

-One of the goals of Fabulously Optimized is to provide feature parity with [OptiFine](https://optifine.net/home), in order to make it easier for users to transition away from it.
-So, all you need to do is to [install Fabulously Optimized](install-instructions.md) to get all those mods at once!
+One of the goals of Fabulously Forgified is to provide feature parity with [OptiFine](https://optifine.net/home), in order to make it easier for users to transition away from it.
+So, all you need to do is to [install Fabulously Forgified](install-instructions.md) to get all those mods at once!

 Here is the list of OptiFine features that are supported in this modpack: